 "Let's be honest, everyone is happy to talk about mental health until someone actually has a mental health problem"

-This year we identified students' Mental Health as our top priority campaign.
-Across the country there has been a rise in students suffering from a number of mental health issues, often going undiagnosed with a lack of support.
+Continuing from last year's Officer team, we identified students' mental health as our top priority campaign.
+Across the country there is a rise in students suffering from a number of mental health issues, often going undiagnosed with a lack of support.
 We don't want to stand for that anymore.

 We are ready to start talking about mental health in an open and honest way.